j46m/ShopBridge/README.md

 7. Health checks.

-		Checks availability of SQL Server connection with a string connection, other parameters can be passed to constructor.
+		Checks availability of SQL Server connection with a connection connection, other parameters can be passed to the constructor.

 		/health

-8. Logging.
+8. (TODO) Logging.

 9. Unit testing with NUnit.